Avila and its most important landmark, The medieval city wall.

-In fact it is uninterrupted and intact since it was built between the 11th and 14th century.
+It has been uninterrupted and intact since it was built between the 11th and 14th centuries.

-The walls have a perimeter of 2516 meters, feature 87 towers and 9 gates.
+The walls have a perimeter of 2516 meters and feature 87 towers and nine gates.

-1.5 km of the walls are actually walkable with several access points along the wall.
+1.5 km of the walls are walkable, with several access points along the wall.

-The views from the walls and towers reach far and several palaces and monuments.
+The views from the walls and towers reach far as several palaces and monuments.

-A part of the cathedral, are integrated into the walls which means you can see stone carvings and details up close.
+A part of the cathedral is integrated into the walls, which means you can see stone carvings and details up close.

-A second line of defense within the walls is formed by a number of palaces which served as dwelling and fortresses at the same time.
+A second line of defence within the walls is formed by some palaces which served as dwellings and fortresses simultaneously.

 Outstanding among them, although not forming part of the wall itself, is the Palacio de Superunda near the Tower of Guzman.

-It´s the best restored of all the palaces and has an interesting history.
+It’s the best restored of all the palaces and has an exciting history.

-In 1916, the Italian painter Guido Caprotti from Monza, went on a tour to Spain to study the works of Spanish masters.
+In 1916, the Italian painter Guido Caprotti from Monza visited Spain to study the works of Spanish masters.

-He fell under the spell of the city and proceeded to purchase the Palacio de Superunda.
+He fell under the city’s spell and purchased the Palacio de Superunda.

 He restored it and converted it into his atelier and living quarters.

-He quickly became a `son of Avila`, painting city scenes again and again in all seasons and making a good living through portraits of the local society.
+He quickly became a `son of Avila`, painting city scenes repeatedly in all seasons and making a good living through portraits of the local society.

-It’s bordered by a church, the town hall and cafess and restaurant.
+A church, the town hall and cafes and restaurants border it.